 The truth is that most couples could benefit from counseling from time to time.
 Despite the stigma around counseling—especially marriage counseling—it doesn’t mean your relationship is failing, nor does it mean that you and your partner aren’t strong and resilient individuals.
 It simply means that being in a relationship is hard work, and assistance from a relationship specialist in navigating certain issues or roadblocks can be transformative.
 Marriage counseling helps couples overcome their barriers and get back the joy that originally brought them together.

 At Well Marriage Center, our licensed therapists help couples find their way back to each other.
-That’s exactly why our counselors use a strengths-based, marriage-friendly approach in their work.
+That’s exactly why our counselors use a strengths-based, pro-relationship approach in their work.

 What Is Strengths-Based Marriage Counseling?